mooffie/mc/src/lua/doc/guide/10-getting-started.md

 switch to the shell.
 Voila!
 You can see our "Hello World!" there.
 Hurrey!
 (Note: You @{~general#alert|wouldn't normally use print()}.)

 Let's have a more exciting exercise.
-Add the following to `index.lua`:
+Add the following to hello.lua:

     keymap.bind("C-q", function()
       alert("Hello World!")
     end)

 This will bind the `C-q` key (Control q) to a function that popups a "Hello World!" message.
+Restart MC, or, better,
-Restart MC and press `C-q`.
+@{~general#restart|restart Lua only}, and press `C-q`.

 [info]